nadappumahesh/nadappu/wp-content/plugins/bulk-delete/readme.txt

 *   First version

 == Upgrade Notice ==

+= 5.5.5 =
+Fixed a bug that caused Jetpack messages to be not deleted properly

+= 5.5.4 =
+Fixed a security bug that allowed non-privileged users to delete posts

+= 5.5.3 =
+Added the ability to delete users based on registration date

+= 5.5.2 =
+Added the ability to delete users who have never logged in

 = 5.5.1 =
 Fixed compatibility issues with WooCommerce and The Event Calendar plugins